jheising/2019/README.md

 ### License

-Feel free to use in any way you see fit, but any attributions and/or general praise are always appreciated :)
+Feel free to use in any way you see fit, but attributions, links, twitter followers and/or general praise are always appreciated : )

 Copyright © 2014 Jim Heising (https://github.com/jheising)